We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 Canada has three primary safety ratings for automobiles in the country.
 The safety rating assigned by the IIHS is the main safety rating, though there are a few others to be aware of.
 When shopping for SUVs, be sure to research the following safety ratings for the vehicles you’re interested in:

-The national safety mark is another type of car safety rating used in Canada.
+The National Safety Mark is another type of car safety rating used in Canada.
 There is no scale with the national safety mark.
 Rather, a vehicle will receive it so long as it complies with Motor Vehicle Safety Regulations (MVSR) in Canada, another indication that a vehicle is safe to drive.

 For the IIHS to assign a high safety rating to an automobile, such as an SUV, that automobile must meet the following criteria:

-• A good rating in driver-side small overlap front, passenger-side small overlap front, moderate overlap front, side, roof strength, and head restraint tests.
+A good rating in driver-side small overlap front, passenger-side small overlap front, moderate overlap front, side, roof strength, and head restraint tests.
+And, an acceptable or good rating in the passenger-side small overlap front test.

-• An advanced or superior rating in the front crash prevention test.
+An advanced or superior rating in the front crash prevention test.

-• An acceptable or good in the headlight rating.
+An acceptable or good headlight rating.

 To find a safety rating for a particular SUV, either one you already own or one you are considering buying, visit the IIHS’s website.
 Their intuitive website allows users to enter the details of their vehicle, like the year, make, and model.
 From there, you can review an entire safety profile on your vehicle, including its overall rating, as well as how it performed in specific types of safety tests.